 If you are interested in joining our club, please attend a meeting!

-During normal times, guests are welcome at all meetings except for those specifically restricted to members.
-Meetings are held in the evening at the Cheshire Senior Center.
+Guests are welcome at all meetings except for those specifically restricted to members.
+Meetings are typically held in the evening at the Cheshire Senior Center.
 There is a guest fee of $5.00, which is deducted from the initial membership fee if you decide to join the Club.

 Saturday, September 12 (Rain date September 19)